QuickBooks Blog

 Work as an Independent Contractor

-An independent contractor is an individual or entity that agrees to undertake work for another entity.
-The work is undertaken not as an employee but as one who provides services independently.
+An independent contractor is an individual or entity that agrees to undertake work for another entity, not as an employee of the entity but as one who provides services independently.

-Typically, an individual is considered an independent contractor where the recipient of services or the payer controls or directs only the result of the work.
-Such a person does not guide on what work needs to be done and how.
+Typically, an individual is considered to be an independent contractor when the recipient of services, or the payer, controls or directs only the result of the work, and does not provide guidance on what work needs to be done or how work is completed.

 An individual is considered to be a self-employed person if they: